reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-complete-guide-to-errors-in-express.md

   }
 })
 ```
-Here we are checking for the error condition by checking for presence of a mandatory input in the request payload and returning the error as an HTTP error response with error code 500 and an error message as part of error handling logic.
+Here we are checking for the error condition by checking for the presence of a mandatory input in the request payload and returning the error as an HTTP error response with error code 500 and an error message as part of the error handling logic.

 Here is one more example of handling error using a `try-catch` block: